 Telling every developer “go pick the ones you like” is the same anti-pattern as telling every developer “go decide what counts as good code.”
 You tried that.
 It didn’t work.
 That’s why you have standards in the first place.

 The reflex when people hear “curated marketplace” is to assume it’s about restriction.
 It isn’t.
 It’s about an enterprise having SOPs in a world where the tools themselves are now distributed software with privileged access.
 A skill can read your repo.
-A skill can hit your secrets.
-A skill can run arbitrary commands inside your CLI.
+A skill can touch credentials.
+A skill can run commands inside your CLI.
 That is not a category of thing developers should be installing from strangers based on a screenshot in a tweet.

-The same governance you apply to npm packages, NuGet feeds, and Docker images applies here.
+The same governance you apply to npm packages, NuGet feeds, and Docker images belongs here too.
 Probably more, because skills run with the developer’s full agency.
-A bad skill doesn’t fail loudly.
-It just quietly does the wrong thing in fifty pull requests.
+A bad package usually breaks at build time or runtime.
+A bad skill can quietly write the wrong pattern into fifty pull requests before anyone notices the common source.

 A curated marketplace says: this is the shelf.
 These are the skills your org has decided are appropriate to run inside your codebase.
 You can use anything on the shelf.
 Adding to the shelf is a pull request.